aphyr/distsys-class/README.markdown

   - Can ensure convergence given arbitrary finite delay ("eventual consistency")
   - Good candidates for geographically distributed systems
   - Probably best in concert with stronger transactional systems
-  - See also: COPS, Swift, Eiger, etc
+  - See also: COPS, Swift, Eiger, Calvin, etc

 ## Fine, We Need Consensus, What Now?